ramezrafla/redis-oplog/README.md

     const date = new Date()
     const _id_ = collection.insert({$set:{text, date, userId}})
-    // first argument is the collection, second argument is the channel name dispatchInsert('messages', userId, {_id, text, date}) }
+    // first argument is the collection, second argument is the channel name
+    // IMPORTANT: doc HAS to include the document _id dispatchInsert('messages', userId, {_id, text, date}) }